gromacstutorials/gromacstutorials.github.io/docs/sphinx/source/tutorials/level2/stretching-a-polymer.rst

     comm-mode = linear
     comm-grps = PEG

-..  container:: justify

 Most of these commands have already been seen.
 In addition to the conventional *md* leap-frog algorithm integrator, long-range Coulomb and short-range van der Waals interactions, the LINCS constraint algorithm is used to maintain the hydrogen bonds as rigid.
 An initial temperature of :math:`300~K` is given to the system by the *gen-* commands, and the PEG is maintained in the center of the box by the *comm-mode* and *comm-grps* commands.

-..  container:: justify

 Launch the NVT simulation using:

 ..  code-block:: bash

     gmx grompp -f inputs/nvt-peg-h2o.mdp -c em.gro -p topol.top -o nvt -maxwarn 1
     gmx mdrun -deffnm nvt -v -nt 8

-..  container:: justify

 The *maxwarn 1* option is used to avoid a GROMACS WARNING related to the centering of the PEG in the box.

-..  container:: justify

 Let us follow-up with the NPT equilibration.
 Duplicate the *nvt-peg-h2o.mdp* file into a new input file named *npt-peg-h2o.mdp*.
 Within *npt-peg-h2o.mdp*, Within the *npt-peg-h2o.mdp*, delete the lines related to the creation of velocity as its better to keep the velocities generated during the NVT run:

 ..  code-block:: bw